-This program will provide an overview of health care organizations and delivery systems, foundations in Health Information Management, and many career enhancing courses such as Medical Terminology, Medical Coding, Insurance and Reimbursement, and Legal Issues in Healthcare.
-Along with developing a strong foundation in HIM through coursework, students will have access to coding and chart management lab software and an opportunity for gain hands-on field experience through internships.
+This program provides an overview of health care organizations and delivery systems, foundations in Health Information Management, and career-enhancing courses such as Medical Terminology, Medical Coding, Insurance and Reimbursement, and Legal Issues in Healthcare.

-- · Complete the Accuplacer Course Placement Assessment. - Contact the Office of Admissions to schedule an appointment. - Submit a report of a current physical exam, including all required health screenings and immunizations (as indicated on the physical examination form). - Complete all developmental course work prior to enrollment in the HIM program. - Participate in a personal interview with the HIM Program Director.
+- Complete the Accuplacer Course Placement Assessment. - Contact the Office of Admissions to schedule an appointment. - Complete all developmental course work before enrolling in the program. - Participate in a personal interview with the HIM Program Director.

 Students may transfer credits earned at other accredited institutions provided a minimum grade of C has been earned in courses in medical terminology and allied health (AH), coding (MCOD) and science (BIOL).
-Appropriate transfer credits may be accepted within a three-year time frame.
+Appropriate transfer credits may be accepted in a three-year time frame.